Mobile fanatics make up 40% of the US smartphone population. You may even be a mobile fanatic.

 A new study by Thrive Analytics shows the importance of this emerging group and how mobile devices have now taken over desktop usage when it comes to looking for location information online:

-Additional findings include that 60% of US adults will choose Smartphones and Tablets over PCs to find information before buying products and services offline.
+Additional findings on mobile fanatics include that 60% of US adults will choose Smartphones and Tablets over PCs to find information before buying products and services offline.